ray-jonathan/ciphers-and-decoders/README.md

 - Caesar/ROT13 cipher
 - AlphaNumeric encoder
 - AlphaNumeric decoder
--- a poor attempt at using functional programming to make an AlphaNumeric decoder
+- a ~~poor~~ attempt at using functional programming to make an AlphaNumeric decoder